triton-inference-server/pytriton/docs/deploying_models.md

 The order of precedence of configuration methods is:

-- config defined through `config` parameter of [Triton][pytriton.triton.Triton] class `__init__` method.
+- config defined through `config` parameter of [Triton][pytriton.triton.Triton] class `__init__` method
 - config defined in environment variables
 - default [TritonConfig][pytriton.triton.TritonConfig] values

 ### Blocking mode

-The blocking mode will stop the execution of current thread and wait for incoming HTTP/gRPC request for inference execution.
-This mode make you application behave as a pure server.
+The blocking mode will stop the execution of the current thread and wait for incoming HTTP/gRPC requests for inference execution.
+This mode makes your application behave as a pure server.
 The example of using blocking mode:

 <!--pytest.mark.skip-->